What is ringworm?

-How do cats become infected with M canis?
+How do cats become infected with ringworm (M canis)?

 Dermatophytosis is contagious infection.
 During infection, thousands or millions of microscopic spores are produced around infected hairs and these are the main source of infection for other animals.
 Infected hairs and spores are shed into the cat’s environment so other cats may become infected either by direct contact with an infected animal or by exposure to a contaminated environment or object such as grooming tools, clippers or bedding.
 Spores in the environment can remain infectious for up to two years and are difficult to kill.